dolthub/doltclusterctl/README.md

 - `promotestandby`
 - `rollingrestart`

-The last parameter is the name of the stateful on which to operate.
+The last parameter is the name of the stateful set on which to operate.

 Operations
 ----------